benkeser/drtmle/README.md

 Description
 -----------

-`drtmle` is an R package that computes marginal effect estimators for binary treatments on continuous and binary outcomes.
-The targeted minimum loss-based (TMLE) estimators are doubly robust, not only with respect to consistency, but also with respect to asymptotic normality, as discussed in Benkeser, Carone, van der Laan & Gilbert, 2017 (*accepted Biometrika*; [working paper](http://biostats.bepress.com/ucbbiostat/paper356/)).
-Therefore, it is possible to construct doubly-robust confidence intervals and hypothesis tests.
-Also included are methods for computing valid confidence intervals for an inverse probability of treatment weighted (IPTW) estimator of the average treatment effect when the propensity score is estimated via super learning, as discussed in [van der Laan, 2014](https://www.degruyter.com/downloadpdf/j/ijb.2014.10.issue-1/ijb-2012-0038/ijb-2012-0038.pdf).
+`drtmle` is an R package that computes marginal means of an outcome under fixed levels of a treatment.
+The package computes targeted minimum loss-based (TMLE) estimators that are doubly robust, not only with respect to consistency, but also with respect to asymptotic normality, as discussed in Benkeser, Carone, van der Laan & Gilbert, 2017 (*accepted Biometrika*; [working paper](http://biostats.bepress.com/ucbbiostat/paper356/)).
+This property facilitates construction of doubly-robust confidence intervals and hypothesis tests.

+The package additionally includes methods for computing valid confidence intervals for an inverse probability of treatment weighted (IPTW) estimator of the average treatment effect when the propensity score is estimated via super learning, as discussed in [van der Laan, 2014](https://www.degruyter.com/downloadpdf/j/ijb.2014.10.issue-1/ijb-2012-0038/ijb-2012-0038.pdf).

 ------------------------------------------------------------------------